WDO Inspection Reports

 This can happen even with a proper inspection.
 In addition to the WDO Report, we recommend that the buyer obtains and reviews documentation related to previous termite treatment and protection contracts as part of the due diligence process.

 Any report of “visible damage” or infestation is an indication that termites or other wood destroying organisms have been or are currently present in the structure.
 Repairs may or may not have resolved the issue.
 Home buyers should investigate further to determine the current status of WDO protection on the structure and if the repaired damage was a symptom of a more extensive infestation.

 Tips on Purchasing Pest ControlDownload

 HomePro Inspections is located in Jacksonville, FL, and serves St. Augustine and the surrounding areas.
-In addition to WDO inspections by 20/20PI, we provide full home inspections, home warranties, environmental services, commercial inspections, and more.
+In addition to WDO inspections by Primo Pest, we provide full home inspections, home warranties, environmental services, and more.
 Request a quote now or call (904) 268-8211 to speak with one of our knowledgeable team members.